viky-ai/website/doc/guides/entities-list-import-export/index.md

 The very first line of the file is the CSV header.
 It is mandatory and **have to** be: `Terms,Auto solution,Solution`.

 The first column contains terms grouped by meaning.
 A pipe character (`|`) is used to separate them.
-The language could be specified after a colon character (`:`).
-If this information is missing, it is considered as unknown.
+The language for each term can be specified after a colon character (`:`).
+If this information is missing, the language for the term is considered as unknown.
 At least one term is **required**.

-The second one enables (or disables) the auto-solution option.
-This column **must** contains either `true` to enable or `false` to disable it.
+The second column enables (or disables) the auto-solution option.
+This column **must** contain either `true` to enable or `false` to disable it.

-The last one is the corresponding solution.
-If the auto solution column contains `true` the solution content is replaced by the first term, if it is `false` the solution **must** be present as a valid JavaScript code.
+The last column is the corresponding solution.
+If the `Auto solution` column contains `true` the solution content is replaced by the first term, if it is `false` the solution **must** be present as a valid JavaScript code.

 ## Import an entities list